lazy-snorlax/StoryShare/README.md

 # Story Share
 Inspired by AO3, this is a platform designed to for users to read, write and generally share works of fiction.
+Eventually, I would like to incorporate elements from from platforms like Patreon or SubscribeStar and have a way for author's to make a some kind of feasible income from this platform.

 ## Getting Started
 Story Share consists of a Laravel API backend, Vue frontend and MySQL database.
 To start the application, you will need to use [Docker Compose](https://docs.docker.com/compose/).